Stocks stumble after Fed hikes rates, signals more to come

 “This is considerably higher than expectations priced into financial markets, which are positioned for the federal funds rate to come back down to 3.9% at the end of 2023 and to 2.6% at the end of 2024,” said Bill Adams, chief economist for Comerica Bank.

-Higher rates heighten the costs of many consumer and business loans and the risk of a recession.
-Investors had been hoping that the Fed would ease up on its aggressive interest rate increases as it tries to slow the economy and tame inflation.
-Other central banks around the world, including the European Central Bank, are also likely to raise their own rates by half a percentage point this week.

-On Tuesday, the U.S. government reported that inflation slowed more than economists expected in November.
-It is another sign that inflation is easing and has given Wall Street hope that the Fed might be able to take its foot off the brakes on the economy sooner than expected and possibly avoid a recession.
+Bond yields wavered for much of the afternoon as traders digested the Fed’s action.
+The yield on the 10-year Treasury, which influences mortgage rates, slipped to 3.48% from 3.50% from late Tuesday.
+The two-year yield, which more closely tracks expectations for Fed moves, held steady at 4.22%.

-Wall Street is also closely watching economic reports on consumer spending and employment, which remain strong.
+Wall Street has been closely watching economic reports on consumer spending and employment, which remain strong.
 That has made it more difficult for the Fed to tame inflation while also helping to protect the slowing economy from a possible recession.

 The U.S. will release its weekly report on unemployment benefits on Thursday, along with retail sales data for November.